IBM/customer-churn-prediction/README.md

 1. Understand the business problem.
 2. Load the provided notebook into the Watson Studio platform.
 3. [Telco customer churn data set](https://community.watsonanalytics.com/wp-content/uploads/2015/03/WA_Fn-UseC_-Telco-Customer-Churn.csv) is loaded into the Jupyter Notebook.
-4. Decribe, analyze and visualize data in the notebook.
+4. Describe, analyze and visualize data in the notebook.
-5. Preprocess the data, build machine learning models and test them..
+5. Preprocess the data, build machine learning models and test them.
 6. Deploy a selected machine learning model into production.
 7. Interact and consume your model using a frontend application.